alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 #### Epic: Future Features
 - As a **User** I can **login with Apple or Google account** so that **I can signup without creating an account**.
+- As a **User** I can **use and review tags on posts** so that **I can emplore what other users are sharing on a particular topic, or share on it myself**.

 &nbsp;

 ## Design
 ---
-The website has a simple an minimalistic design, to leave all the user attention on the content written by the users and the images shared.
-The colours choosen are subtle and in grey tones to leave all the colour brilliance to the images posted.
+The website has a simple and minimalistic design, to leave all the user's attention on the content written by the users and the images shared.
+The colours chosen are subtle and in grey tones to leave all the colour brilliance to the images posted.

 ### Wireframes